 - In fact, the number of graduates taking on menial jobs such as shelf stacking and rubbish collecting has almost doubled in six years, while six per cent of students that graduated in 2012 are employed in jobs that do not require degrees.

 While it isn’t easy to land yourself an ideal job as a graduate or postgraduate, there are a few things you can do to improve your chances.
 None of these are guaranteed to find you employment, and they aren’t a replacement for having an impressive CV, but they are all things that certainly won’t hinder your job search and could prove to be the difference between you and the other graduates looking for jobs.

 Make the most of your connections

-While studying at university you will have no doubt been taught by people that are leaders in their field.
+While studying at university, you will have no doubt been taught by people that are leaders in their field, or even taken part in graduate schemes.
 Your lecturers and professors won’t have got to where they are now by themselves – they will have been helped along the way by many other influential people in their area of expertise, and likewise they will have helped many other people get where they are today.

-- Even if you don’t want to get involved in academia, using the relationships you nurture while at university to your advantage may open up opportunities that simply wouldn’t have existed otherwise.
+- Even if you don’t want to get involved in academia or graduate programmes, using the relationships you nurture while at university to your advantage may open up opportunities that simply wouldn’t have existed otherwise.

-- It’s best not to get to the academic year and simply start asking your lecturers how they can help you get a job – instead make it known throughout the year what you would like to do after your study.
+- It’s best not to get to the academic year and simply start asking your lecturers how they can help you get a job or a place on graduate programmes – instead make it known throughout the year what you would like to do after your study.